Creative Ideas For Operating Your Sports Facility During COVID-19

 “While this option limits the amount of traffic your facility receives, many of your clients will be glad to have the personalized attention,” said eSoft Planner’s President and Sports Facility Expert, Mike Meszaros.
 “Additionally, players that receive a great one-on-on session are likely to tell others — leading to residual business for you.”

 The key here is that your athletes and trainers need to be responsible.
 They must cancel the session if either one is sick.
-Be on the side of caution to avoid spreading the virus.
+Overall, be on the side of caution to avoid spreading the virus.

 If your community has shut down gyms altogether, or you’re simply not comfortable with any in-person contact, we understand.